TritonDataCenter/sdc-amon/README.md

 Roughly said:

-"The absolute MVP for Monitoring is having the ability to alert when a VM or Zone goes down, and the ability to alert someone via email." -- Trevor
+"The absolute MVP for Monitoring is having the ability to alert when a VM or Zone goes down, and the ability to alert someone via email."

 More detail:

 - Only necessary alert medium: email.
 - Ability to alert operator when a machine goes down.
 Presumably only wanted when going down is a fault.
+(Or perhaps not, Trevor is going to ask JPC ops guys about that.)
 - Ability to alert operator when that machine comes back up (aka a "clear" or "ok").
 - Ability to alert customer when their machine goes down.
   Option to distinguish between going down for a fault (FMA) or any reason